Insider Secrets to Publishing Your First Novel

 If there’s one thing I’d stress regarding publishing the traditional route, it’s this: Once you’ve done all the things to get your manuscript ready for others, it’s not cocky or audacious or delusional to apply for awards or query top literary agents when seeking representation —it is, in fact, the logical next step!

 So let me give you a sneak peek into the torturous—I mean, exhilarating world of publishing.
 For starters, what exactly do I mean by all the things…?

-Read widely, including outside of your genre, and write daily I know this isn’t earth-shattering news, but it’s amazing how much you learn by reading great works while settling into a writing practice that works for you.
+Read widely, including outside of your genre, and write daily I know this isn’t earth-shattering news, but it’s amazing how much you learn by reading great works while settling into a writing practice that works for you (that includes consistency).
 Read and study strategies used by the author, including voice, characterization, narrative arc, etc. Create reading and writing goals for yourself—and hold yourself accountable to them.

 Join national writing organizations.
 Organizations like the Society of Children’s Book Writers and Illustrators (SCBWI) are amazing resources for writers.
 Research which organization fits your needs/genre, become a member, attend conferences to learn from and connect with publishing professionals, and meet other writers.
 Everything began for me once I joined SCBWI.
 So change out of your pj’s, leave your house, and talk to other humans about writing.
 It’ll make you stronger.